pilotmoon/PopClip-Extensions/README-beta.md

 |`preserve image color`|Boolean|If true, the supplied icon will be displayed with its original color instead of being filled in white/black.
 Default is `false`.|
 |`restore pasteboard`|Boolean|If true, then PopClip will restore the pasteboard to its previous contents after pasting text in the `paste-result` after-step.
 Default is `false`.|

-### Shortcut action properties
+### Shortcut actions

+In a Shortcut action, PopClip will invoke a [Shortcut](https://support.apple.com/en-gb/guide/shortcuts-mac/apdf22b0444c/mac) by name.
+Shortcuts are only available on macOS 12.0 and above.

 A shortcut action is defined by the presence of a `shortcut name` field.
-Shortcut actions are only available on macOS 12.0 and above.

 |Key|Type|Description|
 |---|----|-----------|